 During the pandemic, we’ve had a lot more opportunities to dine at the Downtown Disney District than we had when we were filling our frog bellies with theme park yummies.
 The shopping and dining area offers a number of table-service restaurants as well as quick-service dining.
 With the theme parks and hotels being closed, Downtown Disney has become our destination rather than a path on the journey of getting to or from Disneyland or Disney California Adventure.
 Whether Downtown Disney is your final destination or a place to eat on your way to and from the theme parks once they reopen, use our hoppin' guide to dining at Downtown Disney to help you choose a restaurant.

-On a hoppy note, we have good news to share.
-Even though we will no longer have free access to Buena Vista Street shops and restaurants as of March 15, there's a new ticketed food and beverage event taking place inside Disney California Adventure.
-A Touch of Disney takes place select days March 18 through April 5.
+We have hoppy news to share.
+Even though we no longer have free access to Buena Vista Street shops and restaurants during our Downtown Disney visits, there's a new ticketed food and beverage event hoppening inside Disney California Adventure.
+A Touch of Disney takes place select days March 18 through April 19.
 Tickets go on sale March 4.
 Hop over to our post on A Touch of Disney for all the yummy details.

 Table-Service Restaurants at Downtown Disney

 One thing is certain: It’s best to make reservations before dining at Downtown Disney restaurants.
 While the table-service restaurants accept walk-ins, at popular times, you’ll make life easier if you have a reservation.
 In fact, if parking at Simba Lot is full, you can show the police your reservation and they’ll let you in.
 If there’s a long line to get your temperature checked and get through security as your reservation time approaches, show a cast member proof of your dining reservation that’s in the next 15 minutes and you’ll skip the line.
 Most table-service restaurants at Downtown Disney open at 11 a.m. (although a few open a little earlier for brunch) while the theme parks are closed.